d0tTino/Culture/docs/windows_setup.md

    pip install -r requirements.txt -r requirements-dev.txt
    ```
    The requirements file pins this PyTorch version, so ensure your system has CUDA 12.1 or a compatible driver installed.
+   Install the NVIDIA drivers for WSL2 so the GPU is accessible from your Linux environment.
    If your Windows setup lacks a supported CUDA driver, install the CPU-only build instead:
    ```bash
    pip install torch==2.3.0+cpu -f https://download.pytorch.org/whl/torch_stable.html